I used SVN & Tortoise SVN years ago. There was one cool feature: ignore-on-commit.

-git update-index --assume-unchaged <filename>
+git update-index --assume-unchanged <filename>

-unhides file from beeing ‘invisible’ for git;git ls-files -v | grep '^h' | cut -c3-
+unhides file from being ‘invisible’ for git;git ls-files -v | grep '^h' | cut -c3-

 shows all ‘invisible’ files;